AndreyKoudr/Octree/README.md

 What is good and what is bad
 ============================
 <B>OOctree</B> class is reliable and can be used for many different purposes.<br />
 Do not expect perfect watertight output in <I>PointCloudToSTL</I> project.
-Read explanations in the project code.
+Read explanations in the project code.<br />
+<B>Please unzip the file shuttle.0.0005 in PointClouds directory!</B> if you wish to run Debug with command-line parameters in Visual Studio.
 This file actually has resolution 0.001, not 0.0005.
 I had to replace it due to Git file upload limitation.